kaoriito/twostagetask/README.md

 2. Below the search bar, click on the blue button that says "Run Speed Test" and wait.

-3. If you have a minimum of 25 Mbps download speed and 3 Mbps upload speed, continue below ([run task with remote desktop](#run-task-with-remote-desktop).
+3. If you have a minimum of 25 Mbps download speed and 3 Mbps upload speed, continue below ([run task with remote desktop])(#run-task-with-remote-desktop).
 Otherwise, you will need to [download and install the application to run it (supported for Macs only)](#mac-installation-instructions).

 <br>